ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

 Preqrequisites for installing ODK Central is a [running EC2 instance on AWS](AWS_Setup.html).

 ## Register a Domain
-- Create an account with [No IP](https://www.noip.com/), and then log in
+- Create an account with [No IP](https://www.noip.com/), and then log in.
-- Under 'Dynamic DNS' on the right panel, under 'No-IP Hostnames', click on 'Create Hostname'
+- Under 'Dynamic DNS' on the right panel, under 'No-IP Hostnames', click on 'Create Hostname'.

 ![ODKStepOne](serverAssets/ODKStepOne.png)
 - In the new window, choose your Hostname and free domain.
 Under 'IPV4 Address' put the Elastic IP Address that you allocated and associated with you Amazon EC2 server.

 ![ODKStepTwo](serverAssets/ODKStepTwo.png)
-- The hostname should now appear under 'No-IP Hostnames', and also list the hostname, and the IP Address associated with you Amazon EC2 server
+- The hostname should now appear under 'No-IP Hostnames', and also list the hostname, and the IP Address associated with you Amazon EC2 server.

 ![ODKStepThree](serverAssets/ODKStepThree.png)